-May 27, 2016, Fairfax, Va.—Americans for Limited Government President Rick Manning today issued the following statement urging the House not to act on sentencing reform legislation until the Senate does:
+Sept.
+27, 2016, Fairfax, Va.—Americans for Limited Government President Rick Manning today issued the following statement urging Congress to reject any continuing resolution that fails to stop the Internet surrender:

 Interview Availability: Please contact Americans for Limited Government at 703-383-0880 ext.
 106 or at email@example.com to arrange an interview with ALG experts including ALG President Rick Manning.